Cypripedium reginae: Cultural significance

 The plant became the state flower of Minnesota in 1902 and was protected by state law in 1925.
-It is illegal to pick or uproot a showy lady's slipper flower in Minnesota.
+It is illegal to pick or uproot a pink-and-white lady's slipper flower in Minnesota.

 Although this plant was chosen as the provincial flower for Prince Edward Island in 1947, it is so rare on the island that another lady's-slipper, C. acaule (moccasin flower or pink lady's slipper), replaced it as the province's floral emblem in 1965.

 Chemistry

 Cypripedium reginae contains an irritant, cypripedin, a phenanthrenequinone.
 The plant is known to cause dermatitis on the hands and face.
 The first report of the allergy reaction was in 1875 by H. H. Babcock in the United States, 35 years before the term "allergy" was coined.
 The allergen was later isolated in West Germany by Bjorn M. Hausen and associates.

 Medicine

 The Cypripedium species have been used in native remedies for dermatitis, tooth aches, anxiety, headaches, as an antispasmodic, stimulant and sedative, but the preferred species for these uses are Cypripedium parviflorum and Cypripedium acaule, used as topical applications or tea.